Cha Eun-woo: Endorsements and fashion

 In January 2020, Cha became a brand ambassador for South Korean cosmeceutical brand BRTC (Bio Remedies Therapeutic Cosmetics) in China.
 In February, Cha was appointed an official model for Australian/New Zealand multinational brand sportswear brand 2XU.
 In December, he was named the global face of Filipino beauty and health brand Frontrow.
 In January 2021, Cha was chosen as advertising model for Dong-A Pharmaceutical's derma cosmetics brand, Fation.
 In February, Cha became Penshoppe's international ambassador.
 In March, he was selected as the brand model for Noona Holdak Chicken.
 In May, Cha was chosen as a new model for clothing brand O'Neill.
-In July, Cha became a brand ambassador for the British luxury fashion house Burberry, was chosen as the first Konvy's presenter, as well as advertising model for Mackiss Company's Now We Are soju, and for Nunen Chazuki under the Korean premium eye health brand '2.0 Recipe'.
+In July, Cha became a global brand ambassador for the British luxury fashion house Burberry, was chosen as the first Konvy's presenter, as well as advertising model for Mackiss Company's Now We Are soju, and for Nunen Chazuki under the Korean premium eye health brand '2.0 Recipe'.
 In August, Cha was selected as advertising model for Samhwa Foods, and the new muse of Dashu Perfume.
 In January 2022, Cha became the muse for the hair styling brand Dashu.
-The next two months, he became as a new brand ambassador for Ms Glow, and Mister Potato.
+The next two months, he became new brand ambassador for Ms Glow and Mister Potato.
 In April 2022, Cha was selected as a model for contemporary men's clothing brand Liberclassy.
 In June, Cha became a brand ambassador for Dior Beauty, announced after attending Jean-Michel Othoniel's exhibition.
 In December, Cha was officially announced as a brand ambassador for Dior.

 In January 2023, Cha became a regional brand ambassador for the American multinational footwear and apparel brand Skechers.
 In February, Cha and actress Han So-hee were selected as CF models together for global clothing brand Giordano.
 Cha launches the global campaign 2023 New Liens collection Liens Evidence.
 In March, Cha became a brand ambassador for Est Cola.
 Cha became a brand ambassador for Dunkin' Philippines.
-In May, Cha has been appointed as honorary ambassador for the '2023–2024 Visit Korea Year', participated in the launching ceremony of the 'K-Tourism Cooperation Group' along with First Lady Kim Keon-hee and Chairperson Lee Boo-jin.
 In June, Cha also became a brand ambassador for Skechers in Indonesia, and was selected as a brand ambassador for Subway.
 In August, Cha has been selected as promotional model for Chung Jungwon Home:ings.
 Cha has been selected as the new brand ambassador for outdoor brand The North Face.
 In October, Cha has been selected as the new brand ambassador for Ricola.
 Cha is also announced as the face of the insurance company Hanwha Life.